Islamic State of Iraq: 2010 revival ISI, new attacks

-2009–2010 US and others fighting ISI/AQI
+2009–2010 US and others fighting ISI

 In May 2009, Iraqi officials said they again needed US troops in Diyala Governorate, because of suicide bomb attacks.

-18 April 2010, Abu Ayyub al-Masri, leader of AQI, and Abu Omar al-Baghdadi, leader of Islamic State of Iraq, were killed in a joint US-Iraqi raid near Tikrit.
+On 11 March 2010, an ISI operative known as Manaf Abd al-Rahim al-Rawi who was their governor of Baghdad province was arrested by Iraqi authorities.
+Manaf al-Rawi gave up important information which eventually led the American and Iraqi forces to the locations of the two top ISI leaders, its minister of war Abu Ayyub al-Masri and the "caliph" Abu Omar al-Baghdadi.
+On 18 April 2010, Abu Ayyub al-Masri and Abu Omar al-Baghdadi, leader of the Islamic State of Iraq, were killed in a joint US-Iraqi raid on a safehouse near Tikrit.

-In June 2010, US General Ray Odierno said that 34 of 42 top leaders of AQI had been killed or captured, not specifying the period in which that had happened, and announced that AQI had "lost connection" with its leadership in Pakistan and would have difficulties in recruiting, finding new leaders, establishing havens, or challenging the Iraqi government.
+In June 2010, US General Ray Odierno said that 34 of 42 top leaders of ISI had been killed or captured, not specifying the period in which that had happened, and announced that AQI had "lost connection" with its leadership in Pakistan and would have difficulties in recruiting, finding new leaders, establishing havens, or challenging the Iraqi government.

-In November 2010, 12 suspects, including Huthaifa al-Batawi, al-Qaeda in Iraq's "Emir of Baghdad", were arrested in connection with the October 2010 assault on Our Lady of Salvation church in Baghdad.
+In November 2010, 12 suspects, including Huthaifa al-Batawi, ISI's "Emir of Baghdad", were arrested in connection with the October 2010 assault on Our Lady of Salvation church in Baghdad a month earlier.
 Batawi was locked up in a counter-terrorism jail complex in Baghdad's Karrada district.
-During an attempt to escape in May 2011, Batawi and 10 other senior militants were killed by an Iraqi SWAT team.
+During a prison riot and an attempt to escape in May 2011, Batawi and 10 other senior ISI militants were killed by an Iraqi SWAT team.

-Topics 2011–2013

-Revival in Iraq
+Revival in Iraq (2011)

-According to the United States Department of State, AQI operated in 2011 predominantly in Iraq but it also had carried out an attack in Jordan, and maintained a logistical network throughout the Middle East, North Africa, South Asia and Europe.
+According to the United States Department of State, ISI operated in 2011 predominantly in Iraq but it also had carried out an attack in Jordan, and maintained a logistical network throughout the Middle East, North Africa, South Asia and Europe.

-In a speech on 22 July 2012, Al-Baghdadi announced a return of ISI to Iraqi strongholds they had been driven from by US forces and allied militias in 2007 and 2008 (see section 2007–2008, US and others fighting AQI/ISI), and a campaign to free imprisoned AQI members, and urged Iraqi tribal leaders to send their sons "to join the ranks of the mujahideen (fighters) in defense of your religion and honor … The majority of the Sunnis in Iraq support al-Qaida and are waiting for its return".
+In a speech on 22 July 2012, Abu Bakr Al-Baghdadi announced a return of ISI to Iraqi strongholds they had been driven from by US forces and allied militias in 2007 and 2008 (see section 2007–2008, US and others fighting ISI), and a launching of the "Breaking the Walls" campaign to free imprisoned ISI members, and urged Iraqi tribal leaders to send their sons "to join the ranks of the mujahideen (fighters) in defense of your religion and honor ...
+The majority of the Sunnis in Iraq support al-Qaida and are waiting for its return to crush the Rawafidh".
 In that speech, Baghdadi also predicted a wave of 40 attacks across Iraq the next day, in which more than 107 were killed and over 200 wounded.

-Between July 2012 and July 2013, ISI carried out 24 waves of car bomb attacks and eight prison breaks in Iraq.
+Between July 2012 and July 2013, ISI carried out 24 waves of car bomb attacks and eight prison breaks throughout Iraq.
 By 2013, the Sunni minority increasingly resented Iraq's Shi'ite led-government, and Sunni insurgents regrouped, carrying out violent attacks and drawing new recruits.